diogoveirospro/sem4pi-2024-2025-sem4pi_2024_2025_g44/docs/SPRINT_2/US241/readme.md

 ### Drone Aggregate

-The `Drone` aggregate represents an individual drone in the system.
-For the purpose of US241, the key domain elements are:
+The Drone aggregate represents an individual physical drone in the system and acts as the root of its lifecycle and operational state.

+#### Domain Attributes:
-- **SerialNumber** – A value object representing the unique identifier for each drone.
-No two drones may share the same serial number.
+- **SerialNumber** –A value object representing the unique identifier for each drone.
+This value must be unique across all drones in the system.
-- **DroneStatus** – A value object that captures the current status of the drone (e.g., ACTIVE, INACTIVE, MAINTENANCE).
+- **DroneStatus** – A value object indicating the current operational status of the drone (e.g., ACTIVE, INACTIVE, MAINTENANCE, BROKEN).
+Encapsulates the drone’s lifecycle and availability.
-- **Model** – An entity representing the drone’s model.
-Every drone must be associated with an existing model in the system.
+- **Model** – An entity reference to an existing Model.
+Every drone must be linked to a valid and pre-registered drone model to ensure standardization and traceability.
+- **RemovalReson** - A value object capturing the reason for removal from service, if applicable.
+A drone may have multiple associated removal reasons (e.g., malfunction, upgrade, decommission), or none if still in active service.

-This design ensures that drones are uniquely identifiable and tied to a known model already configured in the system.
+This structure ensures that all drones are uniquely identifiable, tied to a certified model, and that their status and history are traceable through immutable value objects.
 ### Model Aggregate

 The `Model` aggregate (also referred to as DroneModel in earlier discussions) represents the specifications of a type of drone.
 A model must exist before drones of that model can be created.